ArrakisFinance/v2-core/README.md

 ## Audits

-Two security audits were performed on the smart contracts in this repository.
-The auditors were [WatchPug](https://www.watchpug.org/) and [Statemind](https://statemind.io/) and the comprehensive audit reports can be found in the `audit/` directory.
+Three security audits were performed on the smart contracts in this repository.
+The auditors were [WatchPug](https://www.watchpug.org/), [Statemind](https://statemind.io/), and [Sherlock](https://www.sherlock.xyz/) and the comprehensive audit reports can be found in the `audit/` directory.

 ## Licensing